psikosen/Godot-MCP/task.md

 # Task Plan

 ## Current Execution Plan
-- [ ] Implement remaining MCP command families before closing out roadmap items.
+- [x] Extend the Godot addon with XR, multiplayer, and compression command processors plus structured logging hooks.
-- [ ] Add accompanying server tool definitions and validation schemas.
+- [x] Publish matching MCP server tool definitions and resources so the new commands are discoverable.
-- [ ] Update documentation and roadmap tracking artifacts.
+- [x] Update README and reference docs alongside roadmap trackers to reflect the new capabilities.
-- [ ] Refresh automated tests spanning new commands and resources.
+- [x] Expand Vitest coverage and rebuild the distribution bundle for the new tooling.
-- [ ] Run full lint, test, and build suites for the MCP server before shipping.
+- [x] Run lint, test, and build suites in the server package prior to shipping (lint script not available; attempt documented).

 ## Completed
 - [x] Research additional Godot editor features that expand MCP automation options